wrprice/inet-time/CONTRIBUTING.md

 - Make sure that you are using the latest version.
-- Determine if your bug is really a bug and not an error on your side e.g. using incompatible environment components/versions (Make sure that you have read the [documentation]().
+- Determine if your bug is really a bug and not an error on your side e.g. using incompatible environment components/versions (Make sure that you have read the [documentation][javadoc].
   If you are looking for support, you might want to check [this section](#i-have-a-question)).
 - To see if other users have experienced (and potentially already solved) the same issue you are having, check if there is not already a bug report existing for your bug or error in the